Remains of the ritual pool of Shiloah, dated to the second temple period.

 In 444 B.C., Nehemiah the Governor rebuilt the walls of Jerusalem, including the ruined walls of the city of David.
 Sections of his walls were excavated on the eastern side of the ridge.

-Nehemiah's night tour around the ruined city of David are illustrated on the right, where the waters of Shiloah - named here the King's pool - are seen flowing on the right side.
+Nehemiah’s night tour around the ruined city of David are illustrated here, where the waters of Shiloah – named here the King’s pool – are seen flowing on the right side.

 Nehemiah viewing the destroyed city of Jerusalem –